yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 You might need a GPU to accelerate the calculation.
 I used a TITAN X and train for at least 1 million frames to make it work

-# Future works and thinking
+# Future works and thoughts

 1. Current DQN depends on large experience replay.
 Is it possible to replace it or even remove it?
-2. How can one decide optimal Convolution Neural Network?
+2. How can one decide on the optimal Convolution Neural Network?
-3. Training is very slow, how to speed it up/converge faster?
+3. Training is very slow, how to speed it up/to make the model converge faster?
-4. What does the Neural Network actually learnt?
+4. What does the Neural Network actually learn?
 Is the knowledge transferable?

-I believe the questions still not resolved and it's an active research area in Machine Learning.
+I believe the questions are still not resolved and it's an active research area in Machine Learning.

 # Reference